quantixed/p063p036/plots/README.md

 - Evaluation of TrackMate using synthetic data `SJR194` (requires XML files adding to `SJR194/Data/`, these files are large and can be generated using the code in `../simulations`)
 - Comparison of StayGold-TPD54 pre and post bleach `MS124_126` (requires XML files adding to `MS124_126/Data/`)
-- PCA of all TrackMate data, outputs with `TrackMateR`
+- PCA of all TrackMate data, outputs with `TrackMateR`, n table production.

 TrackMate XML files are available as described in the main README.